Sophie5/thermostat-challenge/README.md

 ## Installation

-### Clone the repository to your computer
+### Clone the repository

 ## Testing
 ### Type the command: start SpecRunner.html into the commandline

 ## Running application online
-### Type the command: start index.html to open application online
+### Type the command: start index.html to open application online  into the commandline